alexarch21/rfxtrx2mqtt/README.md

 # rfxtrx2mqtt

-RFXTRX2MQTT is a MQTT bridge driver for the RFXCOM rfxtrx433 RF modem written in NodeJS and using the NODE-RFXCOM library.
+RFXTRX2MQTT is an MQTT bridge driver for the RFXCOM rfxtrx433 RF modem written in NodeJS and using the NODE-RFXCOM library.

 ## Install